dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 <a id="option-crate-type"></a>
 ## `--crate-type`: a list of types of crates for the compiler to emit

-This instructs `rustc` on which crate type to build.
+This instructs `dustc` on which crate type to build.
 This flag accepts a comma-separated list of values, and may be specified multiple times.
 The valid crate types are:

 - `lib` — Generates a library kind preferred by the compiler, currently defaults to `rlib`.
-- `rlib` — A Rust static library.
+- `rlib` — A Dust static library.
 - `staticlib` — A native static library.
-- `dylib` — A Rust dynamic library.
+- `dylib` — A Dust dynamic library.
 - `cdylib` — A native dynamic library.
 - `bin` — A runnable executable program.
 - `proc-macro` — Generates a format suitable for a procedural macro library